• Botany • Office/Clerical • Tour Guide/Interpretation • Visitor Information • Weed/Invasive Species Control

 Photo Courtesy of NPS

-1/30/2019 Update: at this time our positions for summer, 2019 have been filled.
-However, Voyageurs is still gratefully accepting applications for volunteers interested in future seasons, or who would like to be considered for 2019 if additional opportunities become available.
+7/30/2019 Update: at this time Voyageurs is gratefully accepting applications for volunteers interested in summer, 2020, and future seasons as well.
 Contact the park's volunteer coordinator with questions.

 Job Description: This position is located at Voyageurs National Park in northern Minnesota.
 The volunteer(s) will be the primary caretaker(s) of a one-acre native plant garden adjacent to the Rainy Lake Visitor Center.
 The garden, which was previously a field of invasive plants, is a restored site planted with vegetation native to this region.
 The term Ethno-botanical refers to the cultural importance of these plants to local bands of Ojibwe Indians.
 Primary duties are maintaining the garden on a weekly basis and providing information about the history and purpose of the garden to visitors.
 Volunteers working in this capacity will receive appropriate training, guidance and supervision from the District Interpreter.